emkay-git/ClickDictionary/README.md

 2. Using modal box instead of alert box near the word selected to show the meaning for better apperance.

 ## Contribution
-Feel free to come up with new ideas, fork and make contribution to make it better extension.
+Feel free to come up with new ideas, fork, make pull requests and make contribution to make it better extension.

 ## License
 This project is licensed under [MIT License](/LICENSE).